wzly-wrks/WorkWave2DoorDash/README.md

 ## Support

-For issues or questions, please contact the tool developer.
+For issues or questions, please contact the tool developer @ weezly@weezly.works

 Made with ❤️ in ~/Los_Angeles by weezly.works & his army of robots. ©2025 under the MIT license